-In the midst of paying those bills, shopping for groceries, paying the house mortgage, looking after the kids and arguing incessantly, we often forget the positives in our own relationship.
-We keep harping on the negatives and keep thinking that the marriage is falling apart.
+In the midst of paying those bills, shopping for groceries, paying the house mortgage, looking after the kids, and arguing incessantly, we often forget the positives in our own relationship.
+We keep harping on the negatives and think that the marriage is falling apart.

-Even if you want to fix a broken marriage alone then put down all the positives of your marriage in a diary and look at it every day as a reminder about what you already have.
+Even if you want to fix a broken marriage alone, then put all the positives of your marriage in a diary and look at it every day as a reminder of what you already have.